otifsolutions/aclmenu/README.md

     ]
     ```
 + __Working__
-    - When calling `users` method user access the `config.php` which return the user to `auth.providers.users.model`.
+    - When calling `users` method user access the `config` which return user model from `auth.providers.users.model`.
     - This is how config.php provide the `User` model.

 ### Middleware